Volunteer for the future of our Amateur Radio club!

 Benefits to you

-We need a small army of volunteers for the event itself (Saturday, September 6, 2025):
+We need a small army of volunteers for the event itself (the Saturday after Labour Day):

 – venue set-up (afternoon of the day before)